xLightsSequencer/xLights/README.txt

    -- bug (keith)  Prevent outputs from being disabled when the controller is enabled ... this causes hard to detect issues -- bug (scott)  Fix HinksPix corruption issue 2020.53 December 6 2020
-   -- enh (keith)  Show ip address in tooltip in xSchedule ping results, show web listening port -- enh (keith)  Add the model description to the model tooltip in visualiser if present -- bug (keith)  Fix opening custom model data looks like it hangs but really just runs really slowly -- bug (keith)  When double clicking ping results use the IP to open the controller web page
+   -- enh (keith)  Show IP address in tooltip in xSchedule ping results, show web listening port -- enh (keith)  Add the model description to the model tooltip in visualiser if present -- bug (keith)  Fix opening custom model data looks like it hangs but really just runs really slowly -- bug (keith)  When double clicking ping results use the IP to open the controller web page